CSCfi/csc-user-guide/docs/apps/namd.md

 The data also shows the following things:

+* optimal settings depend on the amount of resources
-* with fewer nodes, it's better to use 17 threads per task, but 3 threads scales further
+* upto 6 nodes, it's best to use 17 threads per task, but beyond 3 threads scales better
 * 1GPU+10 CPUs (on Puhti) gives 25.6 ns/day vs. 27.4 ns/day for 2 full nodes on Mahti,
   or 92.2 ns/day with 10 nodes.
-The corresponding costs in EUR are 1.4, 4.2, and 6.2 EUR, respectively.
+The corresponding costs (via BUs) are 1.4, 4.2, and
+  6.2 EUR, respectively, i.e. getting the results more quickly is also more expensive.

 ### Batch script example for Puhti